HealthBioscienceIDEAS/microscopy-novice/episodes/instance-segmentation-and-measurements.md

 ::::::::::::::::::::::::::::::::::::: objectives

 - Use simple operations (like erosion and dilation) to clean up a segmentation.
 - Use connected components labelling on a thresholded image.
 - Calculate the number of cells and average cell volume.
 - Save and edit your workflow to reuse on subsequent images.
-- Save and edit your workflow to reuse on subsequent images.

 - Perform more complex cell shape analysis using scikit-image's `regionprops`.

 ::::::::::::::::::::::::::::::::::::::::::::::::